alugo002/scrapingProject/README.md

 ## Challenges I ran into
 I had a hard time getting the driver to recognize that I wanted to scrape more than one page in my billAction.py file.
 I found it harder than expected to collect href's from each page after clicking into them.
 I also didn't weant to have to make the scraper go through all 20 pages twice just to get the urls then a second time for the information.
 The while loop which allowed me to change the url as it scraped, helped me overcome that challenge.

 The second challenge I found was getting clean csv files.
-I tried adding the strip() finction to both files, but it didn't seem to work for some reason, so that challenge was never overcome.
+I tried adding the strip() finction to both files, but it didn't seem to work for some reason, so that challenge was never overcome this on time.